AdnannM/FoodPinApp/README.md

 - Connection Annotatiosn with Route
 - Removeing Annotations
 - Using Firebase for User Authentication
 - Implementing Sing Up, Login and Logout Using Firebase, Ressetting User's Password
+- Email Verification
 - Login with Facebook and Google
 - Lottie - iOS Annimation